 The problem with reactionary training is that it's often too little too late.
 By the time a training need grows too big to be ignored, it's already causing damage to your company in the form of ineffective employees, lost customers, or general inefficiency.

 If these skills gaps are allowed to metastasize on a large scale, they can be very difficult to close.
 Mass reskilling, for example, rarely works the way it's intended.
 People aren't robots; you can't input the same new skills to all en masse and expect everyone to adopt them equally well.
 When you standardize training for large swathes of people, you're forced to overlook each individual's aptitudes and career objectives.
 This mass generalization leads to redundancies.
-Some employees are forced to repeatedly learn the same information while others may slip through the cracks without achieving proficiency.
+Some trained employees are forced to repeatedly learn the same information while others may slip through the cracks without achieving proficiency.

 A reactionary L&D department is continually playing defense as it hurriedly creates training programs to meet demand.
 Short deadlines and urgent projects handicap the department's overall productivity and prevent them from planning larger initiatives or contributing to larger company goals.